- Non-Tax-Deductible Contributions¶

 - Mission Trip Online Registrations

 If you use TouchPoint’s online registration for Mission Trips, everything thing paid by the participant as well as any donations from others will be considered contributions and will appear on each person’s giving record.
-These donations will be placed in an Online Bundle and will also display on the Transactions Log.
+These donations will be placed in an Online Batch and will also display on the Transactions Log.
 Be sure that the fund you use is not flagged as a non-tax-deductible fund.